TurkeyTickle/tt-stack/README.md

 If you don't need a debugger and would rather just start the dev server and open the page in a browser manually, you can run the default build task by pressing `ctrl+shift+b` (windows) or `cmd+shift+b` (mac), or you can run the `pnpm run dev` command from a terminal at the project root.

+Either way, as long as the `pnpm run dev` command is running, Vite will hot reload the browser tab whenever changes are saved.

 ## Components

  All components that do not map directly to a URL route belong in the `routes` directory.
 These are components that are meant to be used from *within* route components, so a component requires things like a ID that comes from the route, that ID should be passed into the component as a prop.
 When a route component needs to be able to respond to an action that occurs within the component, a function prop should be passed from the route component to the shared component and called when the event occurs so the route component can respond appropriately.
 See the simplified examples below or `src/components/examples/users/user-form.tsx` for a more detailed example.

 ### Shared component example

 ```tsx
 interface Props {
 	user: UserModel;